-A remarkable structural diversity and drug-likeness of molecular scaffolds identified in natural compounds provide a basis for the design of novel natural product-derived compound libraries for drug discovery [1,2].
-Implementation of natural product-like frameworks into fragment-based drug discovery (FBDD) might benefit from using biologically validated areas of chemical space not occupied by average synthetic molecules [3,4].
+Natural products characterized by enormous scaffold diversity and structural complexity [1].
+This together with drug-likeness of molecular scaffolds identified in natural compounds provide a basis for the design of novel natural product-derived compound libraries for drug discovery [2-3].
+Implementation of natural product-like frameworks into fragment-based drug discovery (FBDD) might benefit from using biologically validated areas of chemical space not occupied by average synthetic molecules [4-5].

 The compound selection can be customized based on your requirements, cherry picking is available.